Sunday, 20 October 2024

 Israel is involved in brutal ethnic cleansing of our Palestinian people simply called genocide and war crimes.
 Below is the list of brands supporting/ funding Israel.
 List has been prepared post research and verification.
-People of conscience refrain from purchasing Israel supportive brands or online subscriptions and go for alternatives.
-If there are no alternatives then use free versions and avoid clicking on ads.

 Note: Each n every brand has some affiliation with Israel.
 Search any brand name in below mentioned witness website(https://boycott.thewitness.news/).
 Additional brands proof can be searched from boycott related bookmarks pdf in boycott repository by ctrl+f key and typing brand name.